THEGEGI/.github/README.md

 ---

 We're thrilled to have you here and can't wait to see the amazing things we'll accomplish together.
-Whether you're a vendor eager to grow your business, a shopper hunting for the perfect item, or a developer ready to contribute, **TheGegi** is the place for you.
+Whether you're a vendor eager to grow your business, a shopper hunting for the perfect item  **TheGegi** is the place for you.

 Let's redefine the marketplace experience—together!